Uncategorized

 #2: Cellular Senescence (Normal cells lose function, cease to divide and resist cell death)

 Although our bodies naturally remove old cells as we age, some old cells survive and cause dysfunction.
-Eating colorful fruits and vegetables helps because Fisetin slows aging by aiding in removing senescent cells, however that is not enough.
+Eating colorful fruits and vegetables helps because Fisetin (see also this ongoing clinical trial) slows aging by aiding in removing senescent cells, however that is not enough.
 Also, it is important for cells to become senescent as a barrier to cancer.
 People with low senescence have a high risk of neoplasms.

 These six companies are seeking solutions to clear cells once they become senescent: